Before you start please check out our short introductory video.

-"There aren't enough house in the day." is an all too familiar refrain.
-We believe the unnecessary and artificial siloing of elementary lessons and content is a major contributor to the problem.
+"There aren't enough hours in the day," is an all too familiar refrain.
+We believe the deliberate and artificial siloing of elementary lessons and content is a major contributor to the problem.

 This recent article makes a strong case for cross-curricular teaching.

-Below we've listed a variety of classroom resources and tools that have been shared with us by teacher in the CreositySpace community.
+Below are listed a variety of classroom resources and tools that have been shared with us by teachers in the CreositySpace community.

-Although we have not authored the documents directly, we find them to be well aligned with the CreositySpace curriculum and teaching philosophy.
+Although we did not author the documents directly, we find them to be well aligned with the CreositySpace curriculum and teaching philosophy.

-CreositySpace curriculum has been developed to fully support the K-5 Next Generation Science Standards (NGSS) and the new K-5 New York State Science Learning Standards (NYSSLS).
-A number of states have adopted, or are adopting, K-5 science standards that are similar to the NGSS.
-Add in another concluding type sentence here but I'm not sure what.
+CreositySpace curriculum was developed to fully support the K-5 Next Generation Science Standards (NGSS) and the new K-5 New York State Science Learning Standards (NYSSLS).
+Forty-four states have either adopted the NGSS standards or have developed their own standards based on the NRC Framework for K-12 Science Education.
+Click here for a map of K-12 Science Standards Adoption.